liferay/liferay-docs/develop/tutorials/articles/security-and-permissions/05-checking-permissions.markdown

             themeDisplay.getPermissionChecker();

 Next, you'll take a look at how to create helper classes for permission checking.
 Using helper classes makes it easier to invoke permission checks.
+When using permissions helper classes, you won't have to manually invoke the `PermissionChecker.hasPermission(...)` method discussed above.

-## Helper Classes for Permission Checking
+## Creating Helper Classes for Permission Checking

 Helper classes streamline your code.
 They encapsulate the use of `permissionChecker` and the names of the resources for a specific portlet.
 This is especially useful when there are complex parent-child relationships, or if your permission logic calls for checking multiple action types.
-`GuestbookPermission` and `GuestbookModelPermission` are examples of permission helper classes. `GuestbookModelPermission` should be used when checking permissions for top-level resource actions whereas `GuestbookPermission` should be used for checking permissions on Guestbook model resource actions.
-Above, you saw an example of how `GuestbookModelPermisson` was used.
-Here's how `GuestbookPermission` is used in a JSP:
+`GuestbookPermission` and `GuestbookModelPermission` from the Guestbook project are examples of permission helper classes. `GuestbookModelPermission` should be used when checking permissions for top-level resource actions whereas `GuestbookPermission` should be used for checking permissions on Guestbook model resource actions.
+In the previous section, you saw the `GuestbookModelPermisson` class and some examples of how it was used.
+Here, you'll examine the `GuestbookPermission` permissions helper class and use it to learn how to create your own.
+To start, consider how `GuestbookPermission` is used in a JSP:

     <%
         if (GuestbookPermission.contains(